-Look around yourself and your surroundings to find out signs of gender-based differences and discrimination.
-Do you and your partner, your mother and father, brother and sister, son and daughter enjoy the same rights, privileges, opportunities in their every day lives towards pursuing their career goals, education, expressing their social and political views or leading their lives the way they want?
-If not, do you think their ‘gender’ has a role to play in it?
+Accepting your privileges as a man is the first critical step in becoming an ally.
+Look around yourself and your surroundings to figure out signs of gender-based differences and discrimination.
+Do you and your partner, your mother, and father, brother and sister, son and daughter enjoy the same rights, privileges, opportunities in their everyday lives towards pursuing their career goals, education, expressing their social and political views or leading their lives the way they want?

-Here are a list of self-reflection exercise on the concept of gender roles and norms.
+Here is a list of self-reflection exercises on the concept of gender roles and norms.

 In your culture or society-

-- How boys and girls expected to behave?
+- How boys and girls are expected to behave?

-- How boys and girls expected to express their emotions?
+- How boys and girls are expected to express their emotions?

-- What is not allowed for men and woman?
+- What is not allowed for men and women?